awsteiner/o2scl/doc/o2scl/sphinx/install.rst

 -----------------------

-There are a few docker images for recent versions of O₂scl up at https://hub.docker.com/r/awsteiner/o2scl .
-These images are based on the experimental docker files which are stored in the ``docker`` subdirectory, and can be found at https://github.com/awsteiner/o2scl/tree/main/docker .
+There are a few docker images for recent versions of O₂scl available at https://hub.docker.com/r/awsteiner/o2scl .
+These images are based on the docker files which are stored in the ``docker`` subdirectory, and can be found at https://github.com/awsteiner/o2scl/tree/main/docker .